anooruddh/devops/k8s-readme.md

 			pod/nginx   1/1     Running   0          66s

+# Role and ClusterRole
+  ## A Role always sets permissions within a particular namespace; when you create a Role, you have to specify the namespace it belongs in.
+ClusterRole, by contrast, is a non-namespaced resource

 #  Deployments vs StatefulSets vs DaemonSets

 In Kubernetes we find different resources for deploying applications such as